RiiConnect24/Wii-Guide/_pages/en_US/bluebomb.md

 #### Enabling Ethernet

 1. Download [this tool](/assets/files/Wii_Mini_Ethernet_Enable.zip)
-1. Add it to your Apps folder on your USB.
+1. Add it to the /apps/ folder on your USB.
 1. Run it from the Homebrew Channel.
 1. That's all, the Ethernet should work now.